-Once you're ready to begin the accreditation process, PJLA will request an uncontrolled copy of your laboratory management system documentation.
-It is recommended that you submit your documentation at least four to six weeks before your scheduled assessment so that if any deficiencies or nonconformances are uncovered, you'll have ample time to make corrections without delaying the process.
+Once you're ready to begin the accreditation process, PJLA will request an uncontrolled copy of your laboratory management system documentation, last internal audit, management review, proficiency testing results and measurement uncertainty data as applicable.
+It is required that you submit your documentation at least 30 days before your scheduled assessment for your assessor to prepare for the on-site visit and seek clarification prior to the visit.